 To describe the message target or message source, C++ based API from the Apache Qpid project uses "Addresses" - a strings passed as a parameters to a receiver or a sender, where they are processed.
-The complete description of the addressing concept can be found in Red Hat MRG Messaging/Apache Qpid documentation.
 This chapter will focus on the specific address strings, which can be used to interact with the Eurex Clearing interfaces.